 - Matthew 1:1-17 (First Fruits of Zion)

-The following are notes and recordings of studies by Hallel Fellowship teacher Richard on Lech Lecha:
+The following are notes and recordings of studies by Hallel Fellowship teachers on passages in Lech Lecha:

 The seemingly strange account of Abram and Sarai faking out Pharaoh is a microcosm of the later Exodus account.
 Abram and the descendants of Israel initially were welcomed and exalted, but then they were seen as a curse and told to leave, sent away with many gifts and riches.